 - c.
 On the Select storage page, select the datastore that will contain the disk image(s) and files for your VM.
 Click Next. - d.
 On the Customize settings page, click Virtual Hardware and specify values for the following fields: - i.
-CPU set the number of CPUs for your VM.
-VSI recommends a minimum of 2. - ii.
+CPU set the number of CPUs for your VM (for the values recommended by VSI, refer to Section 1.2.1, "Recommended Settings for Virtual Machines"). - ii.
 Cores per Socket select a value appropriate for your VM and licensing needs.